gcapes/git-course/02-local.md

 ---
 layout: page
 title: Version control with Git
+subtitle: Tracking changes with a local repository
 ---
-## Tracking your changes with a local repository

 > ## Learning objectives {.objectives}
 > * Know how to set up a new Git repository